Overview | Edeiology | Setting | Organizations | History | NPCs

 Edeia may sometimes build metaphysical structures in space, which is generally acceptable so long as it is not a physical structure that disturbs the integrity of nature.
 While it is possible that anyone could build whatever they want, I personally have complicated feelings about colonizing space, terraforming, etc. and it could complicate the world of Ideation.
 Space was not intended to be a major part of the lore, but again, this information is here if you want it.

 The magical physics and characteristics of the world of Ideation.
+This page contains an overview of the most relevant information; detailed information is available on the Advanced Metaphysics page.

 Idea magic (can be capitalized - Idea magic, or not - idea magic) is the magic of Edeia, magic that comes from the power of ideas, and it is the only form of magic originating from the world of Ideation.
 Any other kinds of magic and supernatural abilities originate from idea magic or from entities from different dimensions.